changswap/changswap-document/products/changswap-exchange/liquidity-guide.md

 ![](../../.gitbook/assets/Add\_Remove\_LP\_06.png)

 6\.
-Click the **Enable CAKE** button.
-If you are adding liquidity against tokens other than BNB, you might need to click enable twice for each token in your pair.
+Click the **Enable CHANG** button.
+If you are adding liquidity against tokens other than KUB, you might need to click enable twice for each token in your pair.
 Your wallet will ask you to confirm the action.

 ![](../../.gitbook/assets/Add\_Remove\_LP\_07.png)